AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 2. Only the person, who opened a conversation (left first comment) can resolve it.
 3. Approve PR if all conversation are resolved and you have no questions.
 4. Merge pull request can only a person, who created a pull request.

+**We use Scrum framework for developing the product.
+Read more about when and how we can drag the issue between the columns on Agile board in [SCRUM_PROCESS.md file](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/SCRUM_PROCESS.md)**